Rura-M/SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 I would spend them adding features that improve the UI of the game.
-I would want the buttons to look more better.
 I would also add sound of other different things e.g cars, animals,etc. I would also want the game to have different categories of sounds.
-I would also want to include the option for the user to choose their preferred themes of the game.